nsysoeva/breweries_analysis/README.md

 - Loss_During_Brewing: The percentage of volume loss during the brewing process.
 - Loss_During_Fermentation: The percentage of volume loss during the fermentation process.
 - Loss_During_Bottling: The percentage of volume loss during the bottling or kegging process.

+Overall, this dataset has 10 million rows and 20 columns.
+We will scale it down to 50 thousand rows.

 ### Sources
 https://mailchimp.com/resources/why-you-should-support-small-business/